petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-nd-mi300-series-amd-gpu-driver-linux-installation-guide.md

 <a id="image"></a>
 ## Installing/Upgrading ROCm using AzureHPC Marketplace Image - *Recommended*

 Using the AzureHPC Marketplace Image is the recommended approach.
-The image already has the AMD and Infiniband drivers pre-installed.
+The image already has the AMD and Infiniband drivers preinstalled.
 You can deploy either via the CLI or the Azure portal.

-Via the CLI (i.e. ```az vm create```) specify the image with ```--image microsoft-dsvm:ubuntu-hpc:2204-rocm:latest```.
+Via the CLI (```az vm create```) specify the image with ```--image microsoft-dsvm:ubuntu-hpc:2204-rocm:latest```.

 Follow [this link](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-dsvm.ubuntu-hpc) to deploy via the Azure portal.
-Click "Get It Now" and choose "Ubuntu HPC 22.04 ROCm".
+Click "Get It Now" and choose "Ubuntu HPC 22.04 ROCm."

 ![Marketplace Image](media/n-series-driver-setup/azurehpc-image.png)